shapeshift/CAIPs/CAIPs/caip-24.md

 #### Multiple Native Asset Reference Definition

-The Asset Reference format for Cosmos chain native assets is the base denomination of the asset in the current chain_id.
+The Asset Reference format for Cosmos chain native assets is the base denomination of the asset in the current `chain_id`.

 #### IBC Asset Reference Definition